sergiolms/smartbite/README-en.md

     <i>If your prefer it, <a href="https://github.com/sergiolms/smartbite/assets/86774052/36561ee5-0d07-437d-bf9c-9ebc00980083" target="_blank">here</a> is the video</i>
 </div>

+## ✨ Live Demo ✨

+Try it now at the [GitHub Pages of this repository](https://sergiolms.github.io/smartbite/) or at [Hugging Face site](https://huggingface.co/spaces/sergiolms/smartbite).

 <!-- TODO: añadir el artículo de Medium aquí una vez se publique -->

 ## 🚀 The Project